NationalSecurityAgency/qgis-datetimetools-plugin/readme.md

 A second date and time can be entered for ISO8601_2 in order to calculate the difference between it and ISO8601_1.
 Once a latitude and longitude has been specified, information about solar times of dawn, sunrise, noon, sunset, and dusk will be displayed as well as the sun azimuth/direction and elevation from the horizon.

 ## <img src="images/tzCapture.svg" width=24 height=24 alt="Time zone capture"> Time Zone Capture
-With this tool selected, as the mouse moves across the canvas the time zone and/or time offset is display in the lower left info box and the time zone is highlighted on the canvas.
+With this tool selected, as the mouse moves across the canvas, the time zone and/or time offset is display in the lower left info box and the time zone is highlighted on the canvas.

 <div style="text-align:center"><img src="doc/timezonecapture.png" alt="Time zone capture"></div>

 When this tool is activated a settings dialog box is displayed.
 Here you can choose whether to diplays just the time zone, time zone offset, or both the time zone and it's offset.
 The time zone offset requires a date to be specified.
 Clicking on the map copies this information to the clipboard.

 ## <img src="images/sun.svg" width=24 height=24 alt="Add Sun Attributes"> Add Sun Attributes
-This is a processing tool that for a point layer and a given date, calculates the time of dawn, sunrise, noon, sunset, and dusk and adds them to the attribute table and creates a new layer.
+This is a point layer processing tool that for a given date, calculates the time of dawn, sunrise, noon, sunset, and dusk and adds them to the attribute table and creates a new layer.

 <div style="text-align:center"><img src="doc/add_sun_attributes.png" alt="Add Sun Attributes"></div>